|

 About · History · Usage · Reference

-Its a library that provides access to all of the OpenGL (up to version 1.3) functionality from Lua.
+It’s a library that provides access to the OpenGL 1.x library from Lua.

 OpenGL is a portable software interface to graphics hardware.
 More information about OpenGL can be obtained from http://www.opengl.org.
 You can find good tutorials about learning OpenGL at http://nehe.gamedev.net.